mongodb/mongo/src/mongo/tools/mongo_tidy_checks/README.md

 5. Write a unittest file named `tests/test_{CHECK_NAME}.cpp` which minimally reproduces the issue.
 6. Add the test file to the list of test sources in `tests/SConscript`.
 7. Add a `def test_{CHECK_NAME}():` function to the `MongoTidyCheck_unittest.py` file which writes the config file, and finds the expected error output in the stdout.
 Reference the other check funcions for details.
-8. Run the scons build with `python buildscripts/scons.py --build-profile=compiledb VERBOSE=1 +mongo_tidy_tests` to run the tests and see the detailed output of each test.
+8. Run the scons build with `python buildscripts/scons.py --build-profile=compiledb VERBOSE=1 +mongo-tidy-tests` to run the tests and see the detailed output of each test.

 #### Questions and Troubleshooting